 Straining in an attempt to find something that might happen in the future to complain of and to link to the Transaction, WCL offers up a litany of past actions relating to the BOCT, attempts to portray them as malicious, and then extrapolate forward -- all without finding a link to the Transaction.
 WC-10 at 3-4.
 Thus, mutually beneficial interchange agreements between CSX and major western roads relating to interchange through BOCT are portrayed as extortionate.
 Booth RVS at 9.
 CSXT's position (endorsed by the ICC and the United States Court of Appeals for the D.C.
 Circuit) that it is not required to treat cars delivered to BOCT as delivered to CSXT, is presented by WCL as a strategy to force other carriers to use the BOCT as an intermediate carrier.
-WCL's argument ignores the fact that CSXT does accept interchange from the Belt Railway at BRC's Clearing Yard today.
+WCL's argument ignores the fact that CSXT does accept in.erchange from the Belt Railway at BRC's Clearing Yard today.
 Booth RVS at 8.

 WCL complains about congestion, and difficulties it has had operating over the Altenheim subdivision.
 As is usually the case in crowded areas, the tenant complains of the dispatching and suggests bias in favor of the line owner.
-Obviously, WCL would prefer to dispatch the Altenheim subdivision and let other railroads complain of its dispatching.
-On discovery, WCL admitted that it never made any complaint in Court or to the Board as to the quality or impartiality of BOCT's dispatching or its track maintenance in connection with the
+Obviously, WCL would prefer 'o dispatch the Altenheim subdivision and let other railroads complain of its dispatching.
+On discovery, WCL admitted that it never made any complaint in Court or to the Board as to the quality or impartiality of BOCT's dispatching or its track maintenance in connection with the c.
+Even If They were Relevant, WCL's Stated Plans for Improvement of the Altenheim Subdivision are Vague and Speculative.